joatmon08/hashicorp-stack-demoapp/README.md

 Start a new plan and apply it.
 It can take more than 15 minutes to provision!

-### Deploy Argo CD and Terraform Cloud Operator

-Go to the `argocd-setup` workspace in Terraform Cloud.

-Commit it up to your fork.

-This deploys an Argo CD HA cluster.
-You can get the initial `admin` password using the Argo CD CLI or from a Kubernetes secret.

-It also deploys the Terraform Cloud Operator to the `terraform-cloud-operator` namespace.

 ### Configure Vault (Kubernetes Auth Method)

 Go to the `vault/setup` workspace in Terraform Cloud.